Ampersand-ASL/asl-parrot/docs/parrot-deploy.md

     AMP_NODE0_NUMBER=nnnnn
     AMP_NODE0_PASSWORD=xxxx

-Change the bind address used for network diagnostic testing to the INTERNAL IP address associated with the network interface that was setup for network diagnostics.
+If the network test feature is being used set the bind address used for network diagnostic testing to the INTERNAL IP address associated with the network interface that was setup for network diagnostics.

     # Network interface (IPv4) that is used to initiate network tests.
     # Needs to be different from the interface accepting IAX connections
     # for the test to be fully effective
     AMP_NET_TEST_BIND_ADDR4=172.31.23.91

+If the network test is not being used do not set this variable.

-Adjust the HTTP listen port (internal VPC only) as needed:
+If the HTTP API is being used set the HTTP listen port (internal VPC only) as needed:

     AMP_HTTP_PORT=8080

+If the HTTP API is not being used do not set this variable.

 And then enable and start the service: